Cho Nam-joo: Kim Ji-Young, Born 1982

-Nam-joo published her third novel, Kim Ji-Young, Born 1982, in 2016.
+Cho published her third novel, Kim Ji-Young, Born 1982, in 2016.
 Originally written in Korean, it has been translated into more than 18 languages and sold more than one million copies.
+Cho wrote the novel in 2015 within a span of three months.

-Its publication in 2016 coincided with South Korea's very own #MeToo Movement, prompting a feminist reckoning and an urgent nationwide debate about gender inequality.
-The book is considered not just a novel but also cultural "reportage" and a "social treatise."
+Its publication in 2016 coincided with South Korea's #MeToo Movement, prompting a feminist reckoning and an urgent nationwide debate about gender inequality.
+The book was described as a work of cultural "reportage" and a "social treatise."

-The slim novel is intended to portray an average Korean woman from childhood and through career and motherhood—the name Kim Ji-Young is the Korean equivalent of Jane Smith.
+The book portrays an average Korean woman from childhood and through career and motherhood—the name Kim Ji-Young is the Korean equivalent of Jane Smith.
 It is the story of a 33-year-old stay-at-home mother who is driven to a psychotic break by misogyny and expectations on motherhood in Korean culture.
 The book is filled with footnoted statistics that reveal real gender inequalities in South Korea.

-Cho wrote the novel in 2015 within a span of just three months.
-The book is inspired by her own life and experiences—after a decade of working, she left her career to raise her child for a period, then found it difficult to reenter the workforce.
-So, she used this time to leverage her sociology degree and began collecting articles and sociological data to inform her book.

 A film adaptation of Kim Ji-Young, Born 1982, featuring actress Jung Yu-mi in the titular role, was released in Korea in 2019 to critical acclaim.

+Personal life

+As of 2017, Cho has one daughter.